DIY Halloween Tombstone Decorations 2023 - Spooky Crafting Fun!

 - A thin styrofoam sheet for the slanted roof and plaque.

 On the thick foam sheet, sketch the main body and the top part.
-Then, using a sharp utility knife, carefully cut out the shapes.
+Then, carefully cut out the shapes using a sharp utility knife.

 Next, cut the connecting section from the medium-thick foam sheet.